Jaime-N/Polygon-PoS-Milestones_Tutorial/README.md

 # Conclusion

-This tutorial has walked you through the basics of Bor and Heimdall in the Polygon PoS network, the evolution from probabilistic to deterministic finality with milestones, and provided you with practical code examples to try on your local machine.
-With this knowledge, you can better understand how Polygon ensures fast, secure, and reliable transaction finality.
+This tutorial introduced the basics of Bor and Heimdall on the Polygon PoS network, the evolution from probabilistic to deterministic finality with milestones, and provided you with practical code examples to try on your local machine.
+With this knowledge, you can better understand how PoS ensures fast, secure, and reliable transaction finality.